hamuro80/deepstomp/README.md

 CHANGE NOTES

+Version 1.5
+- Changed CPU overload indication and dtection method, now the overload is	indicated by the blinking of the last LED of the indicator bar in the normal operation state (where it should normally show the signal level)

 Version 1.4
 - Hardware improvement from v1.1. to v1.2
 - Added semitones display type for module's controllable parameter